Codeplain-ai/plain2code_client/README.md

   --unittests-script UNITTESTS_SCRIPT
                         Name of a shell script to run unit tests.
 The script will receive the build folder as its parameter.
-  --e2e-tests-folder E2E_TESTS_FOLDER
+  --conformance-tests-folder CONFORMANCE_TESTS_FOLDER
-                        Location of the folder where generated end-to-end test files will be written.
+                        Location of the folder where generated conformance test files will be written.
-  --e2e-tests-script E2E_TESTS_SCRIPT
+  --conformance-tests-script CONFORMANCE_TESTS_SCRIPT
-                        Name of a shell script to run end-to-end tests.
-The script will receive the build folder and the end-to-end tests subfolder as its parameters.
+                        Name of a shell script to run conformance tests.
+The script will receive the build folder and the conformance tests subfolder as its parameters.
   --api [API]           Force using the API (for internal use).
   --api-key API_KEY     API key used to access the API.
 If not provided, the CLAUDE_API_KEY
                         environment variable is used.